AatishShrikanth/TutorMate-AI/README.md

-# TutorAI Enhanced Features 🎓
+# TutorAI Features 🎓

-This document describes the enhanced features and architecture of the TutorAI application.
+This document describes the features and architecture of the TutorAI application.

 ## 🔗 Connection Flow Diagram